 In the event of diversion or other irregular operations events, aircraft operators should contact the Airport Duty Manager through the 24-hour Airport Communications Center at (501) 537-7341 or email Operations for assistance.

 Plan to Provide for the Deplanement of Passengers Following Excessive Tarmac Delays

 Clinton National Airport does not own or operate any of the equipment needed to safely deplane passengers from air carrier aircraft and is, therefore, unable on its own to provide for the deplanement of passengers.
 Additionally, airport personnel are not trained to assist in the deplanement of passengers using equipment owned or operated by air carriers or contract service providers.
-We will provide a list of airlines, ground handlers, fixed base operators and others who may have the necessary equipment and personnel to safely deplane passengers to airlines as soon as practicable after receiving requests from such airlines experiencing excessive tarmac delays at the contact number above.
+The airport will provide a list of airlines, ground handlers, fixed base operators and others who may have the necessary equipment and personnel to safely deplane passengers to airlines as soon as practicable after receiving requests from such airlines experiencing excessive tarmac delays at the contact number above.

-We will direct our common-use gate lessees, permittees or users to make gates available to an air carrier seeking to deplane at a gate, during those time periods when the tenant airline is not using, or not scheduled to use, the gate, to the maximum extent practicable.
+We will direct our common use gate lessees, permittees, or users to make gates available to an air carrier seeking to deplane at a gate, during those periods when the tenant airline is not using, or not scheduled to use, the gate, to the maximum extent practicable.
 Due to the small number of gates at Clinton National Airport, the majority of diversions, both tenant and non-tenant airlines, are remotely parked.
 By remotely parking diverted flights, the need for specialized push-back equipment is eliminated and in-turn expedites the handling of the diverted flight when it is ready for departure.

 Passengers are deplaned and shuttled to the terminal using airport shuttles and/or city buses, determined by the number of diverted flights on the ground.